bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

 * example

-  To subscribe a user to service *education*, copy and paste following json object to the data value box in API explorer, change email addresses as needed, and click *Try it out!* button:
+  To subscribe a user to service *education* and have NotifyBC to generate the confirmation code, copy and paste following json object to the data value box in API explorer, change email addresses as needed, and click *Try it out!* button:

   ```
   {